Best daily deals

 Using physical buttons means pressing into the earcup and potentially dislodging it.

-The Bose QuietComfort 45 has much better noise cancelling than the Sennheiser MOMENTUM 3 Wireless, and is clearly the better travel companion because of it.
-While both headsets are comfortable, the QC 45 is a lighter option than Sennheiser’s headset, and is a better pick for hours-long listening sessions.
+The Bose QuietComfort 45 ($279 at Amazon) has much better noise canceling than the Sennheiser MOMENTUM 3 Wireless.
+While both headsets are comfortable, the QC 45 is a lighter option than Sennheiser’s headset and is a better pick for hours-long listening sessions.

 Seeing how the MOMENTUM 3 Wireless can often be found for less than $250 USD, it sits at a much more competitive price bracket than upon its debut.
-With a budget of $250 USD, you could go for the Sennheiser PXC 550-II, which compares rather well against the Bose QC 45.
-For less than the MOMENTUM headset, you get the same Bluetooth specs, a more neutral sound, and good noise cancelling.
-The PXC is a bit more portable too as each headphone can lay flat.
+With that kind of budget, you could go for the Sennheiser PXC 550-II ($299.99 at Walmart), which compares rather well against the Bose QC 45.
+For less than the MOMENTUM headset, you get the same Bluetooth specs and good noise canceling.
+The PXC is a bit more portable as each headphone can lay flat.

-If you don’t mind going the refurbished route, or waiting until a big holiday sale, the Sony WH-1000XM4 is a great option too.
-With this, you get some of the best noise cancelling in the business, a lighter build, and excellent software support.
-You can listen via wired connection or with over the SBC, AAC, and LDAC Bluetooth codecs.
+If you don’t mind going the refurbished route, or waiting until a big holiday sale, the Sony WH-1000XM4 () is a great option too.
+The noise canceling is excellent as is the software support.
+You can listen via wired connection or over the SBC, AAC, and LDAC Bluetooth codecs.
 Battery life is quite good, but again, the main drawback here is price.

-Last but not least, if you want to listen in luxury, might we recommend the Shure AONIC 50 to you.
-Shure’s noise cancelling over-ear headset has an excellent frequency response that you can equalize in its mobile app, a comfortable build, and replaceable ear pads.
-If you like the Shure AONIC 40 but don’t want to drop $299 USD on a headset, the AONIC 40 is a little cheaper, lighter, and more flexible.
+Last but not least, if you want to listen in luxury, might we recommend the Shure AONIC 50 ($298 at Amazon) to you.
+Shure’s noise canceling over-ear headset has an excellent frequency response that you can equalize in its mobile app, a comfortable build, and replaceable ear pads.
+If you like the Shure AONIC 40 but don’t want to drop that much money, the AONIC 40 is a little cheaper, lighter, and more flexible.
+You can find the AONIC 40 for $247 at Amazon.

 Frequently asked questions about the Sennheiser MOMENTUM 3 Wireless